stepansib/php-symfony-oro/README.md

 - PHPUnit
 - Codeception
 - XDebug (no config)
-- phpstan (PHP Static Analysis Tool)
+- phpstan
+- PHP CodeSniffer

 Check Dockerfile to get more info about container contents